Diva or self-care icon? Adam Driver walkout prompts debate

 After the clip played, however, Miller said he was informed by the engineer that Driver had left the building.

-When the news first broke, many were quick to call Driver a "diva" and argued that he was not effectively doing the job of promoting his work.
+When the news first broke, many were quick to call Driver a diva and argue that he was not effectively doing the job of promoting his work.

 "Star Wars star Adam Driver is such a diva!" celebrity gossip blogger Perez Hilton tweeted.
 "He didn’t have to storm off from this NPR radio interview!!"

-"how do you get through years of embarrassing mask work at juilliard and yet be so precious you can't listen to yourself next to terry gross?!," another person tweeted about Driver, who graduated from The Julliard School in 2009.
+Another person tweeted: "How do you get through years of embarrassing mask work at juilliard and yet be so precious you can't listen to yourself next to terry gross?!"
+(Driver graduated from The Julliard School in 2009.)

-Others argued that doing press is a part of Driver's job and that journalists are not required to let interviewees "dictate" the direction of their work.
+Others argued that doing press is part of Driver's job as an actor and that journalists are not required to let interviewees "dictate" the direction of their work.

-Yet some say that Driver was simply practicing self-care and prioritizing his well-being, with many pointing out that it seemed "strange" the program didn't opt to splice-in the recording in post-production given that Driver's refusal to watch himself has been documented.
+Yet some say that Driver was simply practicing self-care and making his well-being a priority, with many pointing out that it seemed "strange" the program didn't opt to splice-in the recording in post-production given that Driver's refusal to watch himself has been documented.

 "Good for adam driver.
 I also walked out on "fresh air" 20 years ago ... same with an onstage interview last year," activist and television personality Monica Lewinksy tweeted.
 "SELF-CARE IS ALWAYS AN OK CHOICE. especially if the interviewer has violated an agreement."